 Wondering where to base your HVAC business?
 Consider ranking Massachusetts among your top contenders.
 This New England state hits both the highs and lows required for ample HVAC usage with frigid, snowy winters and hot, humid summers.

-Another big draw is the fact that Massachusetts is listed among the top five highest paying states for HVAC mechanics and installers, according to the U.S. Bureau of Labor Statistics.1 As of 2020, the average annual salary for Massachusetts HVAC technicians is $64,760.
+Another big draw is the fact that Massachusetts HVAC technicians can earn significantly more than the national average salary for this profession.
+As of 2021, the average annual salary for Massachusetts HVAC technicians is $65,460.1

 But before you can start working as an HVAC contractor in Massachusetts, you’ll need to make sure you have the correct license.
 Learn more about what it takes to start working as an HVAC professional in this state, including: